-Social channels create a direct line of communication between your business and your audience and give you instant access to the latest information about your products or services.
+Social media channels create a direct line of communication between your company and your target audience and give anyone with an Internet connection direct access to the latest news around your services or products.

-Social media monitoring allows you to gain insights into your company’s online visibility on social media, spot opportunities for engagement, assess competitor activity and mind share, measure the impact of campaigns, and be alerted to disasters.
-It can also provide vital information about emerging trends and what consumers and clients think about specific businesses, topics, products, or brands.
+Tracking social media activity allows you to find insights into your company’s overall visibility on social media, spy on your competitors, take preventative measures against the spread of negative comments or feedback by dissatisfied customers, identify potential market opportunities, and measure the impact of campaigns.
+It can also provide you with vital information about emerging trends and what clients and consumers are thinking about specific businesses, brands, topics, or products.

-As a business intelligence tool, social monitoring is invaluable.
-Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by a cross-section of groups that include PR staff, marketing professionals, market research, sales teams, agencies, and social engagement and community staff.
-Typically, small businesses do not can’t afford to pay social media monitoring professionals to continually track their coverage in the and actively monitor their online reputation.
+As a business intelligence tool, being able to track social activity, trends, and volume and sentiments of social conversations on social media channels like blogging, forums, wikis, micro-blogging platforms, message boards, video sites, and user-generated content (UGC) is invaluable.
+Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by various groups that include PR companies, market research, marketing professionals, professional sales reps, social engagement and community personnel, and social media marketing agencies.
+Typically, smaller businesses don’t have the budget to pay a media monitoring service to track their coverage in the media.

-Fortunately various providers have developed affordable tools that facilitate the tracking of a broad spectrum of social media channels, enabling you to identify consumer behavior around your brand or products allowing you to respond proactively to conversations and engage with online users in various social media platforms.
+Fortunately a number of technology companies have developed a range of tools to facilitate the monitoring of a variety of social media channels, enabling you to track what consumers are saying about your products or brand allowing you to respond to conversations and engage with online users in various social media platforms.

-In the article below, we explore a number of social media monitoring tools and technologies that are worth checking out and knowing about.
+In this article, we explore several social media monitoring tools and technologies that are worth knowing about.

-WordPress is not only a powerful, scalable and extremely easy to use content publishing platform used by millions of businesses worldwide, it also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.
+WordPress is not just a powerful, flexible and easy to manage CMS platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, allowing you to easily grow your online presence in the social realm.

-For an overview of why WordPress is the vehicle that can help you achieve your business goals online, go here: How To Grow Your Business With WordPress
+To learn more about why WordPress is the vehicle that can help you achieve your business goals online, go here: The Business Owner’s Guide To Using WordPress

-Using some of the tools listed in the next section of this article and a WordPress site, you will be able to tap into full range of benefits offered by social media marketing.
+Using some of the tools listed in the next section of this article and a WordPress site, you will be able to market your business effectively on social media and take advantage of new social marketing opportunities.

-Let’s take a look at some of the reasons why WordPress provides an ideal platform for marketing your business on social media.
+Let’s take a look at some of the reasons why WordPress is an ideal platform for marketing your business on social media.

-Promote Your Services And Products To An Audience Of Buyers On Social Media With WordPress
+Pitch Your Services And Products To A Wider Audience On Social Media With WordPress

-WordPress includes built-in social features, like commenting and discussions.
-A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, YouTube and many others.
+WordPress comes with built-in social features, like commenting and discussions.
+A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.

-For example, there are plugins that can add social sharing buttons, forums, add photos from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for social networkign sites.
+For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for social networkign sites.

-The WordPress CMS platform is not only ideal for social media as a content marketing tool, it can also be completely transformed into a full-blown social network, using plugins like BuddyPress, WPSymposium, and others.
+WordPress is not only great for social media as a content marketing tool, it can also be transformed into a full-blown social network, using WordPress plugins like BuddyPress, WPSymposium, and others.

 BuddyPress

-(Set up your own social networking site with BuddyPress WordPress plugin)
+(Set up your own social network with BuddyPress plugin for WordPress)

 - Activity Streams